 Save the Children workers, desperate to do whatever they could to relieve the suffering of children in detention, were accused by Morrison of engaging in a “campaign to cast doubt on the government’s border protection policies”.
 Months after Save the Children had been removed from Nauru, the Moss review found that the allegation was false.
 Just last week, it was revealed that we have agreed to pay secret compensation in an undisclosed amount.

 And each Sunday Morrison went to Church to display his Christian virtues.

 Peter Dutton was appointed Immigration Minister by Tony Abbott in early 2015.
 His appointment was reaffirmed by Malcolm Turnbull.
 He presided over the introduction of the Australian Border Force Act in 2015.
 Among other things, the Border Force Act makes it a criminal offence for anyone who works in the detention system to disclose anything they learn in that capacity.
-In ordinary civil society, if a doctor becomes aware of a case of child abuse, they commits an offence if they fail to report it.
-Under the Border Force Act, if a doctor working in the detention system becomes aware of a case of child abuse, they commits an offence if they report it.
+In ordinary civil society, if a doctor becomes aware of a case of child abuse, they commit an offence if they fail to report it.
+Under the Border Force Act, if a doctor working in the detention system becomes aware of a case of child abuse, they commit an offence if they report it.
 In theory, they face the possibility of two years in jail if they report a case of child sex abuse in the detention system.
 Madeline’s book reveals numerous cases of child sex abuse in the Nauru detention centre: she reveals them because doctors have had the courage to let their ethics transcend their personal interests.

 No one has yet been prosecuted under section 42 of the Border Force Act, but its chilling effect is clear.